 On March 11, 2021, the American Rescue Plan Act of 2021 was signed into law and created a $28.6 billion Restaurant Revitalization Fund to provide grants to eligible entities that suffered revenue losses due to the COVID-19 pandemic.

-The Small Business Administration (SBA) has not yet released details on the process for submitting a grant application nor given an official launch date.
-However, the act does require that any application include a certification that the grant is necessary to support the applicant’s ongoing operations due to the uncertainty of the current economic conditions and that the applicant has not applied for or received a grant for shuttered venue operators.
+The Small Business Administration (SBA) will begin accepting grant applications on May 3 at noon EDT, and registration for the application portal begins April 30 at 9 a.m.
+EDT.
+The act does require that any application include a certification that the grant is necessary to support the applicant’s ongoing operations due to the uncertainty of the current economic conditions and that the applicant has not applied for or received a grant for shuttered venue operators.

 For the first 21 days after the program begins, the SBA will prioritize issuing grants to businesses that are owned and controlled by women, business that are owned and controlled by veterans, and businesses that are socially and economically disadvantaged.
 Additionally, Congress set aside $5 billion of the funding for entities with gross receipts of $500,000 or less in 2019, with the remaining $23.6 billion to be distributed to eligible recipients at the SBA’s discretion.